 What are the timings of Maya Devi Temple?

 The temple opens at 6:00 am and closes at 8:00 pm.

 |Evening||2 PM||8 PM|

-What are the festivals celebrated at Maya Devi Temple Haridwar?
+What are the festivals celebrated at Maya Devi Temple?

-- Navratri: Navratri or navratri colors meaning. is celebrated as a symbol of victory of good over evil.
-As per legend, goddess Durga defeated the demon king Mahishasura to save the world and restore Dharma.
-Celebrations include stage decorations, recital of the legend, enacting of the story, and chanting of the scriptures of Hinduism.
-Find out
+Navratri or Durga Puja: It is a famous festival, celebrated as a symbol of victory of good over evil.
+As per legend, Goddess Durga defeated the demon king Mahishasura to save the world and restore Dharma.
+Navratri is celebrated across India for nine days.
+Celebrations in the temple include stage decorations, recital of the legend, enacting of the story, and chanting of the scriptures of Hinduism.

 Here’s how to reach Maya Devi Temple Haridwar:

 - Air: The nearest airport is the Jolly Grant Airport in Dehradun, at a distance of 35 km from the temple.

 - Train: The nearest railway station is Haridwar, at a distance of 0.5 km from the temple.